Should You Take the Plea Deal? How to Decide

 The "Greet 'Em, Meet 'Em, Plead 'Em" Problem

-There's a phrase in the legal profession: "Greet 'em, meet 'em, plead 'em."
-It describes a pattern where an attorney meets a client once, reviews nothing carefully, and pushes whatever plea the State offers.
-It's assembly-line justice.
+But here's what nobody mentions: the phrase "Greet 'em, meet 'em, plead 'em" exists because this pattern happens every day in courthouses across the country.
+It describes an attorney who meets a client once, reviews nothing carefully, and pushes whatever the State offers.
+Assembly-line justice.

 The question isn't whether pleas are inherently bad.
 Sometimes a plea deal is the smartest move.
 The question is: are you making this decision with full information, or are you being rushed into it?